 Waukesha Parks, Recreation & Forestry (WPRF) has many years of experience managing grants.
 Our WPRF Senior Activity Coordinator position was made possible through CDBG funding.
-This position's involvement is essential in our efforts to meet the yearly and ongoing goals set forth by the partners and WPRF Senior Board for the past 12 years.
-Our Senior Activity Coordinator has 20+ years of experience working with non-profit recreational organizations.
+This position's involvement is essential in our efforts to meet the yearly and ongoing goals set forth by the partners and WPRF Senior Board for the past 13 years.
 In addition to seniors, WPRF also supports Playground programs in neighborhoods of need through CBDG funds.
 These programs include free lunch programs for all ages, Leadership training program for teens, a motivational reading program in cooperation with the public library and nutritional education through the UW System.
 Our target goal is to help youth identified with deficiencies develop positive skills to help them become responsible youth.
-WPRF also provides 21st Century Community Learning Center (CLC) programs at Banting Elementary Schools.
-These CLC sites provide before and afterschool programming, family involvement opportunities and parent engagement programs to families with greater economic disadvantage.
-WPRF utilizes numerous community partnerships and grant dollars to support 11.
-Describe the role specific staff will have in this project.
+WPRF utilizes numerous community partnerships and grant dollars to support children's development and reduce obstacles to overall success.

+11. Describe the role specific staff will have in this project.
 Who will be responsible for managing the project, reporting to Community Development, preparing invoices, etc.?

 Mark Thompson, Recreation Supervisor, will be responsible for managing the project, reporting to Community Development and preparing invoices.
-Mark Thompson, Recreation Supervisor; Irene Schuder, Senior Activity Coordinator; the Senior Advisory Board and the Waukesha Parks, Recreation and Forestry Board will help assess needs, set goals, review the budget and analyze the success of the program.
+Mark Thompson, Recreation Supervisor; Senior Activity Coordinator; Senior Advisory Board and the Waukesha Parks, Recreation and Forestry Board will help assess needs, set goals, review the budget and analyze the success of the program.